bi8solutions/am-logger/README.md

 # Angular Material Logger

-AmLogger is a simple log framework that originated as a proof of concept.
-The idea is to expand this library to make use of websockets for logging to the server (or to any other listener).
-It also aims to give more information for a log entry (for example the timestamp) and it's location.
+AmLogger is a simple log framework that originated as a *Proof of Concept*.
+At the moment, the log statements is simply written to the console with the current timestamp.
+The ides is to expand this contexual information to include where in the code the log entry was generated.

-Please note that this is a Proof of Concept library and that the API can change at any time.
-Hopefully as the features mature, I will move this out of a POC context and add some proper documentation and unit tests.
+Please note that this is a *Proof of Concept* library and not meant for production use and that the API can change at any time.

 Version 5.0 is a update to the way the library gets build as well as depending on Angular5.